qedalab/vcd_assert/docs/verilog/rsfq.rst

 RSFQ Verilog cells
 ==================

-RSFQ cells are statefull devices.
-Simulating them with timing assertions with open-source tools was the main motivation for this tool.
-This sections describes their verilog representation.
+RSFQ cells are stateful devices.
+Simulating these with timing assertions with open-source tools was the main motivation for the develpment of this tool.
+This section describes RSFQ Verilog representation.

-Verilog is inherently a voltage level logic verification language.
-RSFQ are distinct pulses which doesn't precicely match the voltage-level semantics that is available.
-The best way we found to describe them was using the edge representation (The same that is seen as die output from a SDF-to-DC converter).
-Both a posedge and negedge represents a pulse.
-The alternative to use a voltage pulse by adding a `1` time unit delay before dropping back to zero puts unnecesary strain on the simulator which immediately requires twice the amount of events as well as twice the amount of output data.
-The pulse representation adds no benefit over the edge representation so the edge representation is prefereble because of simulation effeciency.
+Verilog and SystemVerilog is inherently a voltage level logic verification language.
+SFQ circuits such as RSFQ and ERSFQ use distinct, quantized pulses which do not precicely match the voltage-level semantics that are available.
+We therefore describe SFQ pulses using the edge representation.
+The net effect is that simulation outputs resemble the output from a SFQ-to-DC converter.
+Both posedge and negedge represent a pulse.
+The alternative to use a voltage pulse by adding a ``1`` time unit delay before reverting to zero puts unnecesary strain on the simulator which immediately requires twice the number of events as well as twice the output data.
+The pulse representation adds no benefit over the edge representation so that the edge representation is prefereble because of simulation effeciency.

-The integration tests include quite a few examples, but we are going to go through the `basic_and` as an example which covers everything.
+The integration tests include quite a few examples, but we are going to go through the ``basic_and`` as an example which covers everything.

-First the time scale and module definition
+The first part of the file is the timescale and the module definition.
+The module takes a parameter that specifies when the cell start reacting on input.
+The default parameter is specified as a macro to allow the parameter to be set from the commandline as well if neccesary.
+This is neccesary too prevent the cell switching states and trigger timing violations from the initial setup.

 .. code-block:: verilog

+  `ifndef begin_time
+  `define begin_time 8
+  `endif

   `timescale 1ps/100fs

-  module basic_and (a, b, clk, out);
+  module basic_and
+    #(
+      parameter begin_time = `begin_time
+    ) (
+      input a,
+      input b,
+      input clk,
+      output out
+    );

   // Starting definitions ...
   // Specify block ...